rtasalem/hapi-pg-docker/README.md

 # Hapi.js + PostgreSQL + Docker
 ## Background
-This repo was created as practice for learning to Dockerise both a Hapi.js server & PostgreSQL database.
+This repo was initially created as practice for learning to Dockerise both a Hapi.js server & PostgreSQL database.
 The server was set up to allow for communication with the database and enable read/write functionality.
+Now this project is used for implementing different technologies and methods used at work.
 ## Libraries & Technologies
 - [Docker](https://docs.docker.com/) & [Docker Compose](https://docs.docker.com/compose/)
 - [Node.js](https://nodejs.org/en)